 - May be competitive with native vegetation in rangelands.

 - Forms dense stands that are impenetrable to livestock and impact recreational sites and trails.

 - Pull or dig small infestations when soil is moist and before seeds have set.

 - Cut a few inches below the soil surface.

-- Chemical control may work on larger infestations.
+- Chemical control may be appropriate for larger infestations.

 - Establish perennial grasses or other appropriate plants and monitor their success over time.